 7.2.3 Channel raster and sync raster

-7.2.3.1
+7.2.3.1 Channel raster

-In order to be compatible with current design of sync raster below 3 GHz, 100 kHz was chosen as the channel raster for NR NTN bands below 3 GHz.
+In order to be compatible with current design of sync raster below 3 GHz, the ARFCN parameters below 3000 MHz will be reused and 100 kHz was chosen as the channel raster for NR NTN bands below 3 GHz.
+The applicable ARFCNs per operating and for satellite access node are defined in table 7.2.3.1-2.